skip to Main Content

 5 Things a Will CANNOT Do Under Virginia Estate Planning Laws

 Access to information about wills has increased exponentially through the Internet Age, yet the number of people creating them has taken a dip in recent years.
 According to Caring.com, an online resource for information on issues affecting older Americans, less than half of 2,400 survey respondents have executed a will or similar document.
-This figure for 2020 represents a 25 percent decrease from survey results in 2017 – even though around 60 percent of respondents admitted that creating a will was important because of the benefits and what it can do.
+This figure for 2020 represents a 25 percent decrease from survey results in 2017 – even though around 60 percent of respondents admitted that creating a will was important because of the benefits and what it can do in Virginia estate planning laws.

 However, a topic that does not get as much attention is what a will cannot accomplish.
 No amount of planning can make up for the fact that a will cannot achieve certain goals, so it is crucial to understand the limitations.
 A Virginia estate planning attorney can advise you on your unique circumstances, but you should be aware of what a will cannot do.